 "At KentuckyOne today, costs are greater than revenue," the organization's employee website states.
 "To date, the many efforts to reduce expenses, grow services and reverse financial losses have not been enough.
-KentuckyOne must improve its performance by $218 million by the end of fiscal 2015."
+KentuckyOne must improve its performance by

 "We will do our very best to reduce expenses that do not involve reductions in work force or reductions in the number of employees," she said.
 "However, I do believe that unfortunately there will be reductions, because we must adjust what we are spending to the amount of money that we get for taking care of our patients."